10: Altruism

 Egoistic motivation for helping

 Most people would like to think that they help others because they are concerned about the other person’s plight.
-In truth, the reasons why we help may be more about ourselves than others: Egoistic or selfish motivations may make us help.
+In truth, the reasons we help may be more about ourselves than others: egoistic or selfish motivations may drive us to help.
 Implicitly, we may ask, “What’s in it for me?”
 There are two major theories that explain what types of reinforcement helpers may be seeking.
 The negative state relief model (e.g., Cialdini, Darby, & Vincent, 1973; Cialdini, Kenrick, & Baumann, 1982) suggests that people sometimes help in order to make themselves feel better.
-Whenever we are feeling sad, we can use helping someone else as a positive mood boost to feel happier.
-Through socialization, we have learned that helping can serve as a secondary reinforcement that will relieve negative moods (Cialdini & Kenrick, 1976).
+Whenever we are feeling sad, we can use helping someone else as a way to boost our mood and feel happier.
+Through socialization, we have learned that helping can serve as a secondary reinforcer that relieves negative moods (Cialdini & Kenrick, 1976).

 The arousal: cost–reward model provides an additional way to understand why people help (e.g., Piliavin, Dovidio, Gaertner, & Clark, 1981).
 This model focuses on the aversive feelings aroused by seeing another in need.
 If you have ever heard an injured puppy yelping in pain, you know that feeling, and you know that the best way to relieve that feeling is to help and to comfort the puppy.
 Similarly, when we see someone who is suffering in some way (e.g., injured, homeless, hungry), we vicariously experience a sympathetic arousal that is unpleasant, and we are motivated to eliminate that aversive state.
 One way to do that is to help the person in need.
 By eliminating the victim’s pain, we eliminate our own aversive arousal.
 Helping is an effective way to alleviate our own discomfort.